Diablo Canyon Power Plant: Labor

 There are approximately 1,200 employees of Pacific Gas & Electric and 200 employees of subcontractors at the Diablo Canyon site.
 Several unions represent the workforce at Diablo, among them the International Brotherhood of Electrical Workers (IBEW) and the International Association of Machinists.
-The routine outages for maintenance, and the complex process of refueling, create more than 1,000 temporary jobs, according to PG&E. The staff uses generative artificial intelligence to find and organize data from the large documentation.
+The routine outages for maintenance, and the complex process of refueling, create more than 1,000 temporary jobs, according to PG&E. The staff uses generative AI to find and organize data from the large documentation.